We asked some of the comedians performing at Bath Comedy Festival to answer ten questions in 60 seconds.

 10. What's next for you after Bath Comedy Festival?

-Emily Rose is appearing in the Opening Night Cabaret Showcase at Bath Cricket Club on Friday 29th March - click here for details
+Opening Night Gala Cabaret at Bath Cricket Club on Friday 27th March at 8pm - click here for details

 1. Describe your show in 3 words: